juergenlerner/eventnet/data/scientific_networks/aminer/README.md

 ## Preprocess data for eventnet.hyper

+In general, the structure of the input data for eventnet.hyper is explained in the [RHEM tutorial](https://github.com/juergenlerner/eventnet/wiki/RHEM-first-steps-(tutorial)).
+The input data might be produced in a number of different ways and possibly starting from different original data.
+The scripts on this page are provided for convenience and reproducibility.

 Download **DBLP-Citation-network V12** linked from [https://www.aminer.org/citation](https://www.aminer.org/citation).
 The precise format of the data might change from version to version.
 So if you want to prepocess a different version you might have to adapt `AminerJSON2CSV.java`.
 Extract the JSON file from the downloaded compressed file.
 Denote the extracted file by `dblp.v12.json`.
 Compile `AminerJSON2CSV.java` which needs the libraries [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) and [JSON Simple](https://code.google.com/archive/p/json-simple/).

 Execute the JSON to CSV conversion by calling (possibly adapt filenames and/or classpath)